Unicity/Chimera/classes/Unicity/VLD/README.md

 ## Terms

+All terms share the same syntax as JSON uses for its terms, with the exception of the variable term which uses PHP syntax.

 ### Arrays

-An array is defined using square brackets (just like in JSON).
+An array is defined using square brackets.
 It represents a collection of items.

 ```
 [